briatte/computing/02-computing-tricks-1/computing-tricks-1.md

 To keep your data secure, use different, complex passwords for every service that requires one.
 Complexity means [long, random passphrases][xkcd-passphrase].

-> Install something like [Dashlane][dashlane] to store your passwords in an encrypted file on your hard drive.
+> Install [Dashlane][dashlane] to store your passwords in an encrypted file on your disk.

 [dashlane]: https://www.dashlane.com/
 [xkcd-passphrase]: https://xkcd.com/936/